Project-Fluid/manifest/README.md

 git commit
 ```

-And finally, push the changes (this is an example for settings with the default fluid-11 branch, you can replace the repo part with any other repo you would push):
+And finally, push the changes (this is an example for settings with the default fluid-12 branch, you can replace the repo part with any other repo you would push):
 ```bash
 git push "ssh://YOURUSERNAME@review.projectfluid.org:29418/Project-Fluid/packages_apps_Settings" HEAD:refs/for/fluid-12
 ```
-NOTE: If you do get an error telling you to run a command and then amend the commit, do it, then retry to push.
+<b>NOTE: If you do get an error telling you to run a command and then amend the commit, do it, then retry to push.</b>